DeforaNetworks/uc_dataprotection/README.txt

 -- Installation --
 Just enable the module, cart module and checkout module of ubercart are required.
-The configuration panel of this module can be found in Store Administration > Configuration > Terms of Service (admin/store/settings/tos).
+The configuration of this module is merged into the Ubercart pane settings.
+You can configure the options for checkout in panes' checkout configuration page (admin/store/settings/checkout/edit/panes) and for cart in panes' cart configuration page (admin/store/settings/cart/edit/panes).

+Options available for configuration:
+- Whether the ToS is displayed or not in cart and/or checkout pages.
+- The weight of the pane.
+- The node you want for ToS page.
+- In case of checkout, if the ToS is required or not.
-You can select there if the ToS is placed in cart or checkout pane, if they are required and the node corresponding to the ToS.
+- If ModalFrame API is present, you can also select if the ToS is displayed in a popup window.

 Multilanguage is supported through the Translation module.
-You can translate the ToS node and the correct translation will appear depending of the language.
+You can translate the ToS node and the correct translation will be displayed depending of the language.

 -- ToS in js popup --
 You can enable the ModalFrame API (http://drupal.org/project/modalframe) module